neelpatelshah/oe-ads/README.md

 **Ad Placement**

 I wanted to have an ad placement solution that better mirrored something OpenEvidence might actually build.
-I settled on creating embeddings for each category in a vectorized database and then querying against those with the user's question to get results, and using cosine similarity to determine if an ad should be shown or not.
+I settled on creating embeddings for each category in a vector database and then querying against those with the user's question to get results, and using cosine similarity to determine if an ad should be shown or not.

 I chose ChromaDB as a very light and easy solution to do this, fitting quite neatly into a NextJS environment without too much effort.
 Ultimately, I used enough pieces to make this work, but the level-ups here in the real world are straightforward: